Zephaniah Kingsley: Haiti

-[U]nder a just and prudent system of management, negroes are safe, permanent, productive and growing property, and easily governed; that they are not naturally desirous of changes, but are sober, discreet, honest and obliging, are less troublesome, and possess a much better moral character than the ordinary class of corrupted whites of a similar condition.

 Kingsley's praise of Haiti's new system—which outlawed slavery—combined with his defense of slavery, is notable to historian Mark Fleszar.
 He says that the paradox in Kingsley's thinking indicated a "disordered worldview".
 Kingsley was determined to create the society he had written about and defended.

 Kingsley was progressively more concerned that his marriage to Anna might not be recognized in the United States, and, in the event of his death, his concubines Flora, Sarah, Munsilna McGundo, and their mixed-race children might be confiscated and sold as slaves.
 To prevent this he moved to Haiti.
 In 1835, Kingsley's son George and six of his slaves traveled to Haiti to scout for land.
 He found a suitable location on the northeastern shore of the island, in what is today the Puerto Plata Province of the Dominican Republic.
 He bought a plantation named Mayorasgo de Koka ("Primarily Coca"), which was worked by more than 50 former slaves transplanted from the Fort George Island plantation.
 In Haiti, the workers were contracted to work as indentured servants, who would earn full freedom after nine years of labor.
 Over the next two years, Kingsley relocated to Haiti with most of his extensive and complicated family.
 Two of his daughters stayed in Florida, as they had married local white planters.

 Because of Haitian law at the time, which prohibited non-citizen whites from owning land, Zephaniah held Mayorasgo de Koka in the name of his mixed-race eldest son George Kingsley.